What Is a Vagus Nerve Chiropractor & How Can It Help?

 Emotional resilience is your ability to bounce back from stressful situations, and your vagus nerve is a key player in this process.
 When you have healthy vagal tone, your nervous system can quickly shift from a stressed state back to a calm one.
 However, if the nerve is compromised, you might find yourself stuck in feelings of anxiety, irritability, or frustration long after a stressful event has passed.
 Regular chiropractic care can help improve your vagal tone over time.
 This allows your body to recover from stress more effectively, leading to better emotional regulation and a more stable, balanced mood.
 If you're ready to see how this works, you can learn more about becoming a new patient with us.

-Simple Ways to Support Your Vagus Nerve at Home
+How to Stimulate Your Vagus Nerve at Home

 While professional chiropractic care can make a significant difference in your vagus nerve function, your daily habits play a huge role, too.
 Think of these simple practices as ways to support the work we do together in the clinic.
 By incorporating these activities into your routine, you can help your body maintain balance and strengthen your "rest and digest" response between your visits.